ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

+# ■ mere talking about the dhamma is not dhamma

-If you were to learn verses... as part of the training, according how it was done in the times of buddha... the right intention is to remember that this is just the first step, the one that enables the skillfully subsequent step, from moment to moment.
+If you were to learn verses... as part of the training, according how it was done in the times of buddha... the right intention is to remember that this learning just the first step:

+the one that enables the skillfully intellectual interpretation of the meaning ...

+the one that enables the skillfully placing within the mind the proper recollection and perception ...

+the one that enables the skillfully subsequent surfing of the game by going with the flow of dhamma, from moment to moment ...

+>
 > He who for his own benefit recites the beneficial things ,
 >
 > but does not act accordingly ,